 Add to Inbox

 Click this icon if a transaction is missing a document.
-Roger will instead add the transaction without a document to your company's Inbox to help you maintain overview of transactions missing a document.
+Corpay One will instead add the transaction without a document to your company's Inbox to help you maintain overview of transactions missing a document.
 Clicking the icon will open a new window in which you must confirm the amount, date, and vendor of the transaction.
 You can also add a note to the transaction that will be visible in Inbox.
 After adding the transaction, its status will change to

 Matched, and you will be able to find it as an entry among your documents in Inbox.

 Click here if you do not want to match any document with the transaction.
 You must then provide a reason for processing this transaction without a document.
 This will change the transaction's status to

 Matched and move it to the Matched tab.

 Do you want to restore an ignored transaction?
 First, locate the transaction in the Matched tab, and click the transaction's status

 No document.
 This opens a new window where you can read the reason why the transaction was ignored.
 Click Delete to restore the transaction and send it to the Unmatched tab: